SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    ">", "more than"
    "!", "doesnt equal"

-Furthermore you can use palceholders that reference Attributes of the associated Workflow as seen in the following Example:
+Furthermore, you can use palceholders that reference attributes of the associated Workflow as seen in the following example:

   .. code-block:: xml
     :linenos: